aslepyan/CompressiveTactileSubsampling/README.md

 * `dictTraining_DCT.m` is used to train the DCT dictionary.
 * `dictTraining_Haar.m` is used to train the square Haar dictionary (i.e. the number of patch measurements equals to the dictionary size).
 * `dictTraining_overcompleteHaar.m` is used to train the Haar dictionary with the desired dictionary size.
-* `dictCombine.m` combines several patch dictionaries together to recover subsampled tactile data as a whole.
+* `dictCombine.m` combines several patch dictionaries together to recover subsampled tactile image as a whole.

-## data recovery
+## Data Recovery

 # References